jasonreece/css-burrito/README.md

 npm install -g css-burrito
 ```

-In the command line, navigate to the folder that you want to install the project, and run:
+In the command line, navigate to the folder that you want to install the project.

+You can provide a custom name for the **sass directory**, a custom name for the **main sass import file**, and any **parent directories** (for example, an assets directory).

+This will generate a ```css-burrito-config.json``` file, that can later be edited to further customize the template.

 ```
-burrito -n [folder-name]
+burrito -n [folder-name] [file-name] [path-to-sass-directory]
 ```

 ### Adding New Modules